finbourne/luminesce-sdk-csharp-preview/sdk/docs/SqlExecutionApi.md

             config.AccessToken = "YOUR_ACCESS_TOKEN";

             var apiInstance = new SqlExecutionApi(config);
-            var body = body_example;  // string | HoneycombSql to Pretty-Print.
+            var body = body_example;  // string | LuminesceSql to Pretty-Print.
 Even if it doesn't parse an attempt will be made to format it var trailingCommas = true;  // bool? | Should commas be after an expression (as opposed to before) (optional)  (default to true) var uppercaseKeywords = true;  // bool? | Should key words be capitalized (optional)  (default to false) var breakJoinOnSections = true;  // bool? | Should clauses on joins be given line breaks? (optional)  (default to true)